Skip Navigation

 d’Arenberg employs both hand and machine pruning in the vineyard to control vigor and crop levels.
 Pruning is carried out in the winter months, and involves cutting off the dominant shoots from the vine.
 Summer trimming helps keep the grapes exposed to the light to increase grape quality.

-d’Arenberg employs a minimal spray program to protect against major crop losses, and the vineyards are constantly monitored for pests and disease.
+d’Arenberg employs a minimal organic spray program to protect against major crop losses, and the vineyards are constantly monitored for pests and disease.

 The purposes of these various processes are threefold: